Russian billionaires call for an end to the war in Ukraine | Ukraine and Russia

-Two Russian billionaires, Mikhail Fridman and , called for an end to the conflict sparked by President Vladimir Putin’s attack on Ukraine, with Fridman calling the war a tragedy for the people of both countries.
+Two Russian billionaires, Mikhail Fridman and Oleg Deripaska, called for an end to the conflict sparked by President Vladimir Putin’s attack on Ukraine, with Fridman calling the war a tragedy for the people of both countries.

 Fridman, who was born in western Ukraine, said in a letter to his officials that the conflict is creating a wedge between the two East Slavic peoples of Russia and Ukraine, who have been brothers for centuries.